Investing in congregations.

 • Diocesan Council to create new committee going forward with Director for Mission & Community Engagement as ex officio.
 Appointees for the new committee shall be determined by the Interim Executive Officer, Director for Mission & Community Engagement, and Vice-Chair of Council.
 The Committee is to be ratified at next meeting and authorized to distribute funds.

-• Total Amount of Grants Available:
+• Original Total Amount of Grants Available:

 • 2025 – $100,000 for Legacy Episcopal Diocese of Eastern Michigan congregations